YorkieDev/DragonRepellerRPG/README.md

 - `lose()`: Handle the game over scenario when the player loses.
 - `winGame()`: Handle the game over scenario when the player wins.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

----